-Once you’ve finished sewing your wine gift bag, you can add more flair with my FREE printable holiday gift tags!
+Once you’ve finished sewing your wine gift bag, you can add more flair with my free printable Christmas gift tags!
 I’ve created 16 designs for immediate download.

 Already a subscriber?
 Contact me here if you have trouble accessing the VIP site.

 You might also want to check out my DIY wrapping paper tutorial for another fun way to dress up your gifts this year!